AutoProving/TreeAutomataFormalization/README.md

 ## Licence

 This project is under the MIT licence.
 More details can be found in the file LICENSE and at https://mit-license.org/

+## Acknowledgements

+We acknowledge suport from the Research Council of Norway in the context of the project AUTOPROVING - Automated Theorem Proving From the Mindset of Parameterized Complexity Theory (Proj.
+Number 288761).